On Friday, we wrapped up the final day of the Factory45 2016 program. (A special shout-out and congratulations to this year’s entrepreneurs.)

 1. You are capable of more than you think.

 In the first month of Factory45 my entrepreneurs start by sourcing fabric and materials.
-It’s the part of the process that takes the longest, and it can often require the entire six months of the program to find the perfect fabric.
+It’s the part of the process that takes the longest, which is why it’s the first thing we do.